RedHatOfficial/ansible-redhat_cloudforms/README.md

 | cfme\_provision\_service\_dialog\_options | Yes      |         | Hash of dialog options to pass to the Service Template creation request
 | cfme\_provision\_service\_retries         | No       | 60      | Number of attempts at waiting for Provision Service task to complete
 | cfme\_provision\_service\_delay           | No       | 60      | Number of seconds between attempts at waiting for Provion Service task to complete

+### start-services.yml
+Start all of the DB services then all of the Appliance services.

+#### Required groups
+* cfme-appliancees
+* cfme-databases

+### stop-services.yml
+Stop all of the Appliance services then all of the DB services.

+#### Required groups
+* cfme-appliancees
+* cfme-databases

+### full-stop-start-services.yml
+Stop all of the Appliance services, then all of the DB services, then start all of the DB services, then all of the Appliance services, then perform a helath check.

+#### Required groups
+* cfme-appliancees
+* cfme-databases

+### health-check.yml
+Checks the health of the Appliances.

+#### Required groups
+* cfme-appliancees